 Rain sucks.
 Seriously, while it might be the bringer of life-giving hydration, it can also completely fuck-up your freshly washed and waxed ride.
 While there have been some amazing car care products launched in recent years that repel water, and keep cars shiny, the struggle of keeping cars clean is indeed real.
 This is what inspires us to look for the best car detailing supplies.

-One must keep in mind that Detailing supplies for black cars would be different as the approach to detailing it is different.
+One must keep in mind that detailing supplies for black cars would be different, as the approach to detailing is indeed different.

 This fact of life inspires car owners across the globe to search high and low for the best detailing supplies.
 The problem is; how do you find detailing products that won’t break the bank?

 Fortunately – we’re here to provide you the inside scoop on what you should be looking for in any detailing supplies; from which microfiber towels to use, to whether a clay bar is a smart investment.

 So, let’s break down some tips for finding a car wash and car detailing supplies that will provide you with value.

 Before you head out to the local auto parts store, or Google search for the best car washing and detailing kits, it’s probably a good idea to review what’s included in a full automotive detailing job.

 Honestly, the coolest thing about automotive car care is that it can be customized based on the likes, ability, and skill level of each car owner.

 Generally, most detailing experts suggest that a complete automotive detail job will include the following: